Selwyn Lloyd: Suez crisis

-Lloyd negotiates a settlement in New York

 In New York Lloyd attended the United Nations Security Council meeting, where he met Christian Pineau and Dr Fawzi, the French and Egyptian foreign ministers.
 On 10 and 11 October Lloyd had various talks with Fawzi.
 By 13 October the Seven Points were agreed, which would become the "Six Principles".
-UN Secretary-General Dag Hammarskjöld had also been involved in the negotiations on the Six Principles.
-Whilst Lloyd was away, the Conservative Party Conference was in session at Llandudno (11 - 13 October), with loud calls for action against Nasser.

-Pineau was less cooperative and left New York on 13 October.
 Lloyd later wrote that agreement had been reached on the Six Principles, but not on how to implement them, although he conceded that Nasser had never accepted the principle that the Canal could not be under the control of any one country.
-On 13 October Sir Gladwyn Jebb warned Ivone Kirkpatrick (Permanent Under-Secretary at the Foreign Office) that France appeared to be cooperating with Israel against Egypt, and had sent her ninety-five Mystère jets, possibly with French pilots.

 Fawzi had been sympathetic to Lloyd's Six Principles, but with Soviet encouragement Egypt soon opposed the idea that the Canal not be controlled by any one country.
 Some of the Cabinet, including Lord Home, thought that Lloyd's "Six Principles" might have avoided armed conflict, while Lloyd himself thought that he had negotiated "a good-natured preamble to a missing treaty".

 With Lloyd still in New York, Albert Gazier (acting French Foreign Minister while Pineau was in New York) and General Challe (Deputy Chief of French Air Staff) visited Eden for a secret meeting at Chequers on 14 October.
 Before the meeting Gladwyn Jebb, who was not invited, sent Eden a personal telegram to dissuade him, but the meeting merely impressed Eden with French resolve.
 Concerned that if war broke out in the Middle East Britain might have to take the side of her ally Jordan against France's ally Israel, the French leaders outlined "The Plan" to Eden and Nutting: in the event of Israel attacking Egypt, Britain and France would intervene jointly to protect the canal, as Britain was entitled to do under the 1954 Treaty, and enforce international law.
-Eden recalled Lloyd from New York after Nutting had suggested that no decision could be taken without the Foreign Secretary.
+Eden recalled Lloyd from New York after Nutting had suggested that no decision could be taken without the foreign secretary.

-Lloyd saw Dag Hammarskjold at 10am on 15 October, then Krishna Menon at 12.30pm.
-He flew to London at 5pm New York time, landing at Heathrow at 11.15am (London time) on 16 October.